derricks/derricks.github.io/kids_comic_books.md

 ### _The Witch Boy_ series, Molly Knox Ostertag
 ![](https://m.media-amazon.com/images/I/51b2pkXZYcL.jpg)

 In Aster's magical community, boys learn shapeshifting and girls learn witchcraft.
 Period.
 But Aster is a boy who wants to learn witchcraft and doesn't really want to gain his traditional shapeshifting role.
 As he struggles with his own desires and how they conflict with societal expectations, he meets a non-magic friend and ends up defeating a monster who has been corrupting the newly shapeshifting boys.
 While the story is enjoyable at the surface level, Aster's journey is also a clear parallel to queer experiences (and there are two queer relationships -- one obvious and one hinted at) that can give perspective and representation for readers.
+The series adds new characters as it goes but keeps its focus on finding your own way and the value of supportive communities.

 ### _Cleopatra in Space_ series, Mike Maihack
 ![](https://m.media-amazon.com/images/I/51e-7B0rIdL.jpg)